puppetlabs/puppet-docs/source/pe/2.8/orchestration_usage.markdown

 Available Actions
 -----

-The following orchestration actions are available in PE 2.0:
+The following orchestration actions are available in PE:

 * `rpcutil` plugin
   - `find` action returns a list of all nodes matching a search filter